Greg Gross: Pitching

-Coaching
+Coaching career

 After his baseball career ended, Gross worked as a color commentator for several games for SportsChannel Philadelphia in 1991.
 He dabbled in real estate and coached at Malvern Prep High School.
 He returned to professional baseball on February 6, 1995, when the Colorado Rockies announced that Gross would make his debut as a professional coach with the Rockies' AA New Haven Ravens minor-league affiliate in New Haven, Connecticut.
 In 1995, Gross worked as a first-base coach for the Ravens, and then stayed with the club for the 1996 season as well.
 On October 24, 1996, the Rockies promoted Gross to become the Rockies' roving minor-league hitting instructor.
 He served in that capacity in 1997 through 2000.
 Gross quit the Rockies at the end of the 2000 season to become a bench coach for the Philadelphia Phillies in 2001.
 In 2002, Gross became the Phillies' hitting instructor.
 He remained the Phillies' hitting instructor through 2004.

 On January 3, 2005, Gross became the hitting instructor for the Phillies' Class-A Batavia Muckdogs minor league team.
 On December 22, 2005, Gross was named the 2006 hitting coach for the Phillies' high-A Clearwater Threshers minor-league team.
 On November 28, 2006, Gross was named the hitting coach for the Phillies' Reading Phillies minor-league team.
 Then, on December 13, 2007, Gross was named the 2008 hitting coach for the Phillies' Triple-A Lehigh Valley IronPigs minor league team.
 On July 22, 2010, it was announced he would take over as hitting coach for the Philadelphia Phillies.
-On October 3, 2012, Greg was fired from his position of hitting coach by the Philadelphia Phillies when they decided not to renew his contract for the 2013 season.
+On October 3, 2012, Gross was fired from his position of hitting coach by the Philadelphia Phillies when they decided not to renew his contract for the 2013 season.

-In February 2019, Gross was named as a coach for the Reno Aces.
+Gross joined the Arizona Diamondbacks organization as the Triple A Reno Aces hitting coach for the 2013 season.
+In 2017, when Jerry Narron was named interim bench coach of the Diamondbacks, Gross became interim manager of the Aces.
+He returned as manager for the 2018 season, before being named as part of Chris Cron's coaching staff for the 2019 season.
+Although expected to return for the 2020 season, Gross essentially retired from coaching once Minor League Baseball announced the season's cancellation due to the COVID-19 pandemic.

+Personal life

-Gross has two children, Megan and Michael, and lives in West Chester, Pennsylvania.
+Gross is twice married and has two children with his first wife.
+He lives in West Chester, Pennsylvania.

 Gross is honored annually by the AGA with the Greg Gross Open (GGO) golf tournament held at the Anetsberger Golf Club in Northbrook, Illinois.

-Greg Gross joined the Arizona Diamondbacks organization as the Triple A Reno Aces hitting coach for the 2013 season.